Honduras 2022: Disinformation, hate crimes and an apology

 Anti-LGBT officials

-An example of this lack of political will occurred on May 17, the Day Against LGBTIQ+ Hate, when several organizations demonstrated to demand their rights.
-Roberto Contreras, mayor of San Pedro Sula, on the country's northern coast, refused to raise the pride flag.
+An example of a lack of political will occurred on May 17, the International Day Against Homophobia, Transphobia and Biphobia, when several organizations demonstrated to demand their rights.
+Roberto Contreras, the mayor of San Pedro Sula, on the country's northern coast, refused to raise the pride flag.

-He argued that "he didn't want enemies like the Church or any other sector that might speak out against his government," said Osman Lara, president of the Sula Valley LGBTIQ+ Committee.
+He argued that "he didn't want enemies like the Church or any other sector that could speak out against his government," said Osman Lara, president of the LGBTIQ+ Committee of the Sula Valley.

-It's not just the Honduran political class that commits acts of prejudice against the diverse population.
-The majority of mainstream media outlets also contribute to this, becoming sources of misinformation.
-In this way, they perpetuate hatred and prejudice against sexual dissidents.
+It's not only the Honduran political class that commits acts of prejudice against the diverse population.
+The majority of traditional media outlets also contribute, becoming sources of disinformation.
+In this way, they perpetuate hatred and prejudice against sexual minorities.

 The media

-In June 2022, Honduras National Radio broadcast two audio recordings promoting respect for LGBTIQ+ rights.
-In one recording, a young woman tells her mother she is lesbian.
-In the other, an older woman opines that normalcy will only come when the rights of all people are respected.
+In June 2022, Radio Nacional de Honduras broadcast two audio recordings promoting respect for LGBTQ+ rights.
+In one recording, a young woman tells her mother she is a lesbian.
+In the other, an older woman states that normalcy will only be achieved when the rights of all people are respected.

-These radio broadcasts were a historic event in Honduras, as no state media outlet had previously commented on the issue.
-As a result, the radio station faced negative reactions when anti-rights groups argued that it was an attack on the institution of the family.
-They also said the campaign was immoral and unsuitable for children.
+These radio broadcasts were a historic event in Honduras, as no state media outlet had previously commented on the matter.
+Consequently, the radio station faced backlash from anti-rights groups who argued that it was an attack on the institution of the family.
+They also claimed the campaign was immoral and inappropriate for children.

-The radio campaign caused such waves that the Castro government ordered the audio recordings taken off the air and the producer fired.
-Castro's Press Secretary, Ivis Alvarado, stated that the president "never endorsed it, nor was the campaign ordered.
-Those responsible for it, who acted arbitrarily, in isolation, and without the consent of the Press Secretariat and the president, have been removed from their positions."
+The radio campaign caused such a stir that the Castro government ordered the broadcasts taken off the air and the producer fired.
+Castro's Press Secretary, Ivis Alvarado, stated that the president "never endorsed it and the campaign was not ordered.
+Those responsible, who acted arbitrarily, independently, and without the consent of the Press Secretariat authorities or the president, have been removed from their positions.".

-On the other hand, the Tegucigalpa Pastors Association published a statement on August 29, 2022, regarding "attacks on civic principles and values."
-They stated that they disagreed with the LGBTIQ+ community marching alongside children and youth in the Independence Day celebrations.
-This statement was an act of disinformation intended to discredit sexual dissidents because they had not requested to participate.
+On the other hand, the Tegucigalpa Pastors Association published a statement on August 29, 2022, denouncing “attacks on civic principles and values.”
+They declared their disagreement with the LGBTQ+ community marching alongside children and youth in the Independence Day celebrations.
+This statement was an act of disinformation intended to discredit LGBTQ+ individuals, as they had not requested to participate.

-The church protests sparked hateful attacks against LGBTIQ+ people in the media and on social media.
-An angry citizen group belonging to anti-rights groups reaffirmed the idea that sexual dissidents attacked "the morals and good customs of the country."
+The churches' actions sparked hate attacks against LGBTQ+ people in the media and on social networks.
+An enraged group of citizens belonging to anti-rights organizations reinforced the idea that sexual minorities attacked "the morals and good customs of the country.".

 Demonstration in front of the Presidential House, Monday, December 12.